China–Japan relations: Normalization

+21st century

 2000s

-By 2001 China's international trade was the sixth-largest in the world; and over the next several years it was expected to be just under Japan, the fourth largest.

 In early 2005, Japan and the United States had issued a joint statement which addresses issues concerning the Taiwan Strait.
-The PRC was angered by the statement, and protested the interference in its internal affairs.
-The Anti-Secession Law was passed by the third conference of the 10th National People's Congress of the PRC, and was ratified in March 2005, and then the law went into effect immediately.
-Subsequently, anti-Japanese demonstrations took place simultaneously in the PRC and other Asian countries.
+China was angered by the statement, and protested the interference in its internal affairs.
+The Anti-Secession Law was passed by the third session of the 10th National People's Congress, and was ratified in March 2005, and then the law went into effect immediately.
+Subsequently, anti-Japanese demonstrations took place simultaneously in China and other Asian countries.

-However, the "warm" relationship between the PRC and Japan had been revived by two Japanese Prime Ministers, Shinzo Abe and particularly Yasuo Fukuda whose father achieved to conclude the Treaty of Peace and Friendship between Japan and the People's Republic of China.
-In May 2008, Hu Jintao was the first paramount leader of China in over a decade to be invited to Japan on an official visit, and called for increased "co-operation" between the two countries.
-A "forth" joint statement by Paramount leader Hu Jintao and Japanese Prime Minister Yasuo Fukuda read:
+However, the "warm" relationship between China and Japan had been revived by two Japanese Prime Ministers, Shinzo Abe and particularly Yasuo Fukuda whose father achieved to conclude the Treaty of Peace and Friendship between Japan and China.
+In May 2008, Hu Jintao was the first Chinese President in over a decade to be invited to Japan on an official visit, and called for increased "co-operation" between the two countries.
+A "forth" joint statement by President Hu Jintao and Japanese Prime Minister Yasuo Fukuda read:

 "The two sides resolved to face history squarely, advance toward the future, and endeavor with persistence to create a new era of a "mutually beneficial relationship based on common strategic interests" between Japan and China.
 They announced that they would align Japan–China relations with the trends of international community and together forge a bright future for the Asia-Pacific region and the world while deepening mutual understanding, building mutual trust, and expanding mutually beneficial cooperation between their nations in an ongoing fashion into the future".

-In October 2008, Japanese Prime Minister Aso Taro visited Beijing to celebrate the 30th anniversary of the conclusion of the Treaty of Peace and Friendship between Japan and the People's Republic of China.
+In October 2008, Japanese Prime Minister Tarō Asō visited Beijing to celebrate the 30th anniversary of the conclusion of the Treaty of Peace and Friendship between Japan and China.
 At the reception, he remarked on his "personal conviction regarding Japan-China relations":

 "We should not constrain ourselves in the name of friendship between Japan and China.
 Rather, sound competition and active cooperation will constitute a true "mutually beneficial relationship based on common strategic interests."
 Confucius said, "At thirty, I stood firm."
 In the same way, Japan and China must now stand atop the international stage and work to spread to the rest of the world this spirit of benefiting together".

 Although Japanese and Chinese policymakers claimed that "ice-breaking" and "ice-melting" occurred in the bilateral relationship between 2006 and 2010, however, none of the fundamental problems related to history and disputed territory had been resolved, and so there was a virtual "ice-berg" under the surface.

-A public opinion poll of the entire population of China conducted by Pew in spring 2008 shows: